ezEngine/docs-src/pages/samples/testing-chambers.md

 The editor project belonging to this sample can be found under *Data/Samples/Testing Chambers*.

-Open the *Corridor* scene document.
+Open the *Main* scene document.
 Make sure to transform all assets (in the *AssetBrowser* panel the box with the red arrow).
 Then press 'Play the Game' in the scene.
 Use WSAD to move around, left click to shoot, *Space* to jump, *CTRL* to crouch and *1, 2 and 3* to switch weapons.

 ## See Also